top of page

 Rockport beach area

-Mallard and many nesting Laughing Gulls, the Black-winged Skimmers aparently that used to nest here now nest on an artificial island nearby.
+Mallard and many nesting Laughing Gulls, the Black-winged Skimmers, aparently that used to nest here now nest on an artificial island nearby.

 Indian Point (Too many anglers disturbing the peeps made birding difficult)